rootskar/MotorImageryBCI/README.md

 4.)
 Install dependencies with command: pip install -r requirements.txt (OR "pip3 install -r requirements.txt" if running Ubuntu or Fedora)

 5.)
-Install pyedflib with command: pip install pyedflib==0.1.17
+Install pyedflib with command: pip install pyedflib==0.1.17 (OR "pip3 install -r requirements.txt" if running Ubuntu or Fedora)

-After the virtualenv has been installed you can start the BCI application with the following steps:
+## Running BCI application in Linux:

 1.)
 Navigate to the BCI folder with: cd BCI